PIM-malloc: A Fast and Scalable Dynamic Memory Allocator for Processing-In-Memory (PIM) Architectures: Related Work

 \section{Related Work}

 \textbf{System software support for PIM systems.} Several recent studies have explored system software support for PIM architectures~\cite{affinity_alloc, puma, pim_mmu, pimmmu_cal, simple_pim, pid_comm, transpimlib, transpimlib_arxiv, simdram, umpim, virtualpim, pygim, syncron, mimdram}.
-SimplePIM~\cite{simple_pim} presents a software framework that enhances UPMEM-PIM system programmability by introducing abstractions akin to those found in distributed frameworks like MapReduce.
-UM-PIM~\cite{umpim} proposes a virtual-to-physical address translation mechanism, enabling CPU and PIM cores to share a unified physical address space.
+SimplePIM~\cite{simple_pim} presents a software framework that enhances UPMEM-PIM system programmability by introducing abstractions akin to those found in distributed frameworks.
 Syncron~\cite{syncron} provides a hardware/software co-design to support synchronization for PIM.
 PUMA~\cite{puma} introduces a subarray-level PIM~\cite{seshadri2015fast, seshadri2016buddy, rowclone, simdram, ambit, lisa, pluto, yuksel2024functionally, computedram} aware memory allocator, which supports the memory object to be placed within the specific DRAM subarrays.
-To the best of our knowledge, this work is the first to systematically address the unique challenges of dynamic memory allocation in commodity general-purpose PIM systems.
+To the best of our knowledge, this work is the first to systematically address the unique challenges of dynamic memory allocation in general-purpose PIM systems.

 \textbf{Dynamic memory management for parallel computing.} Numerous studies have been conducted to improve the performance of parallel memory (de)allocation across different threads in multi-core CPUs~\cite{jemalloc, hoard, tcmalloc, magazine_allocator} and GPUs~\cite{winter2021dynamic, pham2022dynamic, mccoy2024gallatin, gelado2019throughput, xmalloc}.
 Hoard~\cite{hoard} proposes a scalable allocator aimed at efficiently handling multi-threaded CPU workloads by introducing a per-thread heap (which each thread can uniquely access).
 XMalloc~\cite{xmalloc} presents a scalable, lock-free dynamic memory allocator designed for GPUs, addressing the scalability limitations of traditional Compare-And-Swap based allocators by leveraging SIMD-aware allocation strategies and hierarchical caching mechanisms.
-While prior work shares certain design principles with \pimmallocSW, \pimmalloc uniquely co-designs hardware/software for heterogeneous (host processor and PIM) systems, exploring optimal metadata placement and a lightweight accelerator which distinguishes itself from existing approaches.
+While prior work shares certain design principles with \pimmallocSW, \pimmalloc uniquely co-designs hardware/software for heterogeneous (host processor and PIM) systems, exploring optimal metadata placement and a lightweight accelerator which distinguish itself from existing approaches.